MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 > "The path forward is about curiosity, generosity, and connection.
 These are the three foundations of art." - Seth Godin in [The Practice][seth-godin-practice].

 Reading this made me even more excited about curiosity.
-It means I have addressed the two first foundations.
+I have addressed the two first foundations.
 Now the third:

 # Relationships and Community